Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   This approach is common when serving web pages,
   and this architecture also applies to video
   streaming platforms that also use [[!RFC7235]]].
 In Diagram
-   6 it is highlighted how one or more multiple live encoders can
-  be sending data to one or more processing entities.
-In
+   6 it is highlighted how one or more multiple live encoders /ingest sources can be sending data to one or more processing entities.
-  such a workflow it is important to handle the case
+  In  such a workflow it is important to handle the case
   when one source or media processing entity fails over.
   We call this support for failover.
 It is an important
   consideration in practical video streaming systems that